 And the good thing is hydration packs come in different sizes, shapes, and styles ranging from low-profile packs, hip packs to large backpacks, so it’s always easy to find a model that suits your needs.

-But with a gamut of options in the market, choosing the right backpack for your needs can feel a bit intimidating.
+But with a plenty of options in the market, choosing the right hydration pack for your needs can feel a bit intimidating.